thanhnguyenduong/thanhnguyenduong.github.io/_pages/CV.md

 **JUN 2019 – DEC 2019**
 RESEARCH ASSOCIATE I, STRAIN ENGINEERING – WILLOW BIOSCIENCES
-•	Metabolic engineering of yeast to produce cannabinoids.
-Molecular biology tool development for strain engineering.
+•	Metabolic engineering of yeast to produce API chemicals.
+* Molecular biology tools development for strain engineering.
 •	Reviewed and created SOPs to ensure consistency in company’s research and development
 •	Performed high throughput screening using automated instruments like Bio-Mek, Tecan Fluent, QPix400, Viafill, Agilent Bravo, Echo 550
 •	Performed a wide range of QA and QC to ensure strains integrity

 **JAN 2018 – MAY 2019**
 RESEARCH ASSOCIATE I - ANTHEIA BIO
-•	Metabolic engineering of yeast to produce alkaloids.
-Molecular biology tool development for strain engineering.
+•	Metabolic engineering of yeast to produce alkaloids and other active pharmaceutical ingredients chemicals
 •	Designed primers, build constructs for donor DNA and use CRISPR engineering to perform yeast genome editing and cloning
 •	Optimized assay and media conditions for development, bacterial/yeast transformations, performed high-throughput screening with Bio-Mek, and QPix 400